RonakKhuntia/CabBookingApp/README.md

-<h1>Backend System of Cab Booking Application Built Using Spring Boot, PostgreSQL, OSRM-API</h1>
+<h1>Backend System of Cab Booking Application Built Using Spring Boot, PostgreSQL, OSRM-API, PostGIS</h1>

 This project is a backend application for a ride-hailing service, similar to Uber.
 It provides functionality for users to sign up, login, book rides, track drivers, and make payments.